LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 **closed-world assumption semantics**
    Logtalk provides clear closed-world assumption semantics: messages or calls for declared but undefined predicates fail.
-Messages or calls for unknown (i.e. not declared) predicates throw an error.
+Messages or calls for unknown (i.e., not declared) predicates throw an error.
 Crucially, this semantics applies to both *static* and *dynamic* predicates.
 But in Prolog workarounds are required to have a static predicate being known by the runtime without it being also defined (so that calling it would fail instead of throwing a